By Rachael Link, MS, RD

 Additionally, both of these types of yeast are inactive, meaning they won’t help make bread rise like the active dry yeast used in baking.

 Today, the use of brewer’s yeast has evolved and it’s also used as a natural remedy for a wide array of health problems.
 It is often used to help soothe skin conditions for dogs and cats, kill off fleas, promote lactation for mothers and even help you sleep.
 However, these are mostly anecdotal due to limited research.
-Given this, it’s best to avoid using brewer’s yeast if you are pregnant or breastfeeding.

 How to Use Brewer’s Yeast